BIT (alternative information centre): BIT Guide

-The BIT Guide, an early duplicated stapled-together "foolscap bundle" with a pink cover and with the title Overland to India and Australia, provided information for travellers across Asia.
+The BIT Guide, an early duplicated stapled-together "foolscap bundle" with a pink cover and with the title Overland to India and Australia, provided information for those travelling across Asia for the first time.
 Updated by those already on the road, it warned of pitfalls and suggested places to see and stay.
 The first BIT Guide was produced by the BIT Information & Help Service in London in 1970.
 The fourth edition (1975) was published by the Crisis-BIT Trust.
 The BIT guide reached its peak under the guidance of founding editor Geoff Crowther, who arrived at BIT in 1972 and later became a prolific travel writer for Lonely Planet and was instrumental to the company's rise during the early days.

 Community Levy for Alternative Projects

 In 1974 BIT became the coordinating centre for Community Levy for Alternative Projects, an invitation to supply funds for, generally, fledgling alternative projects, partly targeting shops and businesses that identified with counter-cultural ideas and aspirations.